 First, we report a comprehensive characterization of network traffic on smartphones using three-month traces collected from 27 iPhone 3GS users.
 The characterization provides key insights into the motivation and rationale of our mechanisms.
-In particular, we have found that there are few concurrent network flows during interactive usage, flow lifetimes are typically short, and long-lived flows are often predictable.
+In particular, we have found that network flows are typically short-lived and utilize standard protocols, long-lived flows are often predictable and automatically reconnect upon disruption, and that there are few concurrent flows during interactive usage.

 Second, we present and extensively evaluate two novel system mechanisms implemented in a smartphone to migrate flows between networks without network support and without disruption to the user.
 The first mechanism, Wait-n-Migrate, takes advantage of the fact that TCP flows are short-lived.
 It establishes new flows on the new network, but waits for the pre-existing flows on the old network to terminate normally, up to a specific wait-time set by the migration policy.
-The second mechanism, Resumption Agent, leverages the resume function in modern servers and resumes a flow from wherever it was disconnected, in a manner transparent to applications.
-Based on our traces, we show that using Wait-n-Migrate, we can successfully migrate web flows for 90% and 95% of cases, for wait-time values of 10 and 100 seconds, respectively.
-With the addition of Resumption Agent, we show that for web flows that support resuming, we can virtually eliminate disruptions when switching between networks.
+The second mechanism, Resumption Agent, leverages the resume function in modern servers and resumes a flow from wherever it was disrupted, in a manner transparent to applications.
+Based on our traces, we show that using Wait-n-Migrate, we can successfully migrate web flows for 90% and 95% of cases, for